charmparticle/ffupdate/README.md

 ffupdate checks if it has permissions to create the folder structure and asks to run as root if it doesn't.

-It can install firefox, aurora (the developer addition, or nightly.
+It can install firefox, aurora (the developer addition), or nightly.
 If an unbranded edition comes out, I'll add that to the script. aurora or nightly get installed in $dir/aurora or $dir/nightly.